 Step 4: Clarify the Audience

 Target audiences change over time.
 Adding new services or products to your website or new markets expansions, you should update the content and make it more relevant with your audiences’ interests, who are willing to buy your products and services.
-Just like when you launched the site the first time, you’ll need to identify your audience.
-Who are you selling or talking to?
+Just like when you launched the site first time, you’ll need to identify your audience.
+To whom you are selling or talking to?
 If you didn’t clearly define your audience last time, identifying your target is a huge advantage this time around – it allows you to make clearer choices and work with a target demographic in mind.
 A clear picture of your audiences can help you to rebrand your website.

 Step 5: Research Your New Market

 Now that the initial overview work is done, it’s time to plan the specific steps for reworking the content.
-Use a project management software like Trello to identify the key steps for the process.
+Use project management software like Trello to identify the key steps for the process.
 These steps might include moving the site to a dummy server, checking all of the links, improving or reworking the content of the pages, or adding new graphics.
 Make your steps as detailed as possible while you are in the planning stages.
 This will make it easier to execute the steps later as you balance the workload or delegate.
 A good project planning would save you’re from a lot of risk and uncertainties in the future.

 Step 9: Plan Your Website Map

 Your website map should be clean and easy to follow.
 Your website map is simply the outline of your pages to be sure your menus are clean and prepared correctly.
-Creating your map will allow you see areas where linking might naturally occur within the site and areas where you may be light on content and materials.
+Creating your map will allow you to see areas where linking might naturally occur within the site and areas where you may be light on content and materials.
 In the website map, you have to include all the pages, web page design, structure, etc.

 Step 10: Create a Mock-up